 Step 3: Schedule the interview

 Try to make a list of several potential professionals to interview, rank them in order of which professional you would most like to interview.
-You can base the order on how closely their job is related to a job you would most like to enter, if you know someone in common, their location, or another criterion that you choose.
+You can base the order on how closely their job is related to a job you would most like to enter, if you know someone in common, their location, or any criterion that you choose.

 Most professionals are quite receptive to requests for informational interviews.
 Many professionals are flattered that you are interested in their career and that you are looking to them for advice.
 However, not all professionals will accept your request.
 The professional might be too busy or have had a bad experience with a previous informational interview.
 If the professional you contact declines your request, politely thank them for their time.
 Then ask the next professional on your list.